ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

 ## MongoDB Indexes
 ### Introduction to Indexes
 ### How Data is Stored on Disk
-The WiredTiger storage engine create an individual file for each collection and index, the `_mdb_catalog.wt` file contains the catalog of all different collections and indexes this particular `mongod` contains.
+The WiredTiger storage engine creates an individual file for each collection and index, the `_mdb_catalog.wt` file contains the catalog of all different collections and indexes this particular `mongod` contains.
 ```